Picture books, poems and Princi. October 21, 2009

 The Other Mother.
 October 14, 2009

-Posted by phoenixaeon in Coraline, Films, Neil Gaiman, books.1 comment so far
+Posted by phoenixaeon in books, Coraline, Films, Neil Gaiman.

 Last night, Princi and I snuggled under the duvet to watch the Coraline DVD on our tiny portable DVD player.
 That is Princi’s favourite way of watching DVDs, she is forever waking up before me, diving under my duvet and asking to watch Doctor Who.
 Anyway, she was all excited, bouncing on the bed exclaiming ‘Ooh, I’m so excited!
 I’m so excited!
 I can’t wait,’ in a squealy high pitched voice.
 Chuffed at her excitement (she’s never been so excited to watch a film before, not even when we’ve gone to the cinema), I asked if she wanted to watch the 3D version.
 No. She didn’t like the glasses.
 2D version it is, then.
 I started the film, Princi rested her head on a cuddly Triceratops and she watched, completely enthralled.
 I have never known her to stay so quiet or still while she’s watching a film!